Eliav2/how-react-hooks-work/README.md

 # How React hooks work - in depth

+_Last update: 19.11.21_

+(please note few fixes were made - so if you came from other mirror note that all other mirrors contain inaccuracies)

 ![React hooks image](https://user-images.githubusercontent.com/47307889/116921331-826bbe80-ac5c-11eb-9f48-d8fbde144b04.png)

+## TLDR;

+You have some experience with React and React Hooks, and prefer less words and more code? jump over to the [Examples](#examples) section. if something is not clear you can comeback and re-read the explanations.

+if this is not the case - please continue from here.

 ## Intro

 In simple cases, React Hooks will magically do exactly what you meant for, but in other cases, their behavior can feel inconsistent and unpredictable. the next article will try to deeply explain and demonstrate React hooks behavior.

+Note: this article does not aim to teach all the different hooks available in React, or how to use them - it's main purpose is deep understanding of what actually happens when you call React hook(like `useState` or `useEffect`).

 The article consisted of four main sections:

-- [Definitions](#definitions) - this section summarizes important terms in React and web development which necessary for the rest of the article.
+- [Definitions](#definitions) - this section summarizes important terms in React and web development which necessary to understand the rest of the article.
 - [React Hooks](#react-hooks) - explains what type of hooks exists, what the difference between them, and how they behave.
 - [Examples](#examples) - examples that demonstrate everything explained in this article with an increasing difficulty rate.
 - [Recap](#recap) - summary with the most important notes.

-Which of you that will finish reading the article to the end, and will really understand the latest example, will no longer be surprised by unexpected problems when using hooks in components with a complicated lifecycle.

 The article is not for starters, and I will assume that you have some experience with React and React hooks.

+please feel free to re-read sections, and ask your best friend Google when it's needed. also feel free to ask questions on [discussion](https://github.com/Eliav2/how-react-hooks-work/discussions) in the repo if you really feel stuck.

 #### Links